HackYourFuture/Node.js/week1/MAKEME.md

 }
 ```

 What a stupid function!
-For a moment, you consider to rename the file to `my-terrible-function.js`, but realize that will not help your situation in any way.
-You could add additional three zeroes so that it works for 8 characters:
+For a moment, you consider to rename the file to `terrible-function.js`, but realize that will not help your situation in any way.
+You could add three zeroes so that it works for 8 characters:

 ```javascript
 // This change doesn't do much for us either...